akondrahman/akondrahman.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
+Hi there :wave: !
 I am Akond, an assistant professor in the [Department of Computer Science](https://www.tntech.edu/engineering/programs/csc/index.php) at [Tennessee Tech University](https://www.tntech.edu/).
 I am also a faculty associate at [CEROC](https://www.tntech.edu/ceroc/).

 Research Interests
 ======